Legal Notice / Data Privacy Statement

 5.1 Right of access

-You have the right to obtain information from me about whether personal data on you are processed at pro editorial office dr. pasternak.
+You have the right to obtain information from me about whether personal data on you are processed at dr. wolfgang pasternak.
 There is no right of access if

 Where in your case the right of access is not excluded, and your data is processed by me, you have the right to demand information about the following: